ltbatis/stagecraft/INSTALL.md

 stagecraft analyze
 ```

-Stagecraft will find the staged `.py` files and generate a report!
+Stagecraft will find the staged `.py` files and generate a colorful report!

 ✅ You're ready to use Stagecraft!